loisch22/galactic-age-calculator/README.md

 ## Exentensions/Wish list

+_I would want to work on making this application more accurate, meaning I would want it to consider how many days each month has and incorporate that into the calculation._
 _Have users enter which country they are from to get the average age for that country.
 Then give a more "accurate" prediction on their life expectancy on different planets._

 ## Known Bugs